IGME-202-2221/project-1-sap2481/README.md

 ### Game Description

-Dreadnought: A shoot-em-up game against one singular enemy vessel: the Dreadnought, an ultra-powerful ship that must be defeated by your smaller and weaker fighter.
+Dreadnought: A shoot-em-up game against one singular enemy vessel and its fleet: the Dreadnought, an ultra-powerful ship that must be defeated by your smaller and weaker fighter.

 ### Controls